-- The school ethos, which promotes a positive, supportive and secure environment, and gives children a sense of being valued. - The school Behaviour for Learning Policy, which is aimed at supporting vulnerable children in the school.
-The school will ensure that the child knows that some behaviour is unacceptable, but they are valued, and not to be blamed for any abuse which has occurred.
+- The school ethos, which promotes a positive, supportive and secure environment, and gives children a sense of being valued. - The school will ensure that the child knows that some behaviour is unacceptable but they are valued, and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support the child such as the 0-25 Emotional Health and Wellbeing Service (formerly CAMHS), Education Welfare Service and Educational Psychology Service, and those agencies involved in the safeguarding of children. - Contacting First Point of Contact (FPOC) immediately there is a significant concern. - Providing a range of support structures within the school, such as the buddying and mentoring programmes, and referrals to mentors.

-- Liaison with other agencies that support the child such as the 0-25 Emotional Health and Wellbeing Service (formerly CAMHS), Education Welfare Service and Educational Psychology Service, and those agencies involved in the safeguarding of children. - Contacting the Initial Contact Team Compass, immediately there is a significant concern. - Providing a range of support structures within the school, such as the buddying and mentoring programmes, and referrals to mentors. - Providing continuing support to a child about whom there have been concerns, who leaves the school, by ensuring that appropriate information is forwarded, under confidential cover to the child's new school. - Provide opportunity for the child's wishes or feelings to be taken into account when determining the action taken, though always acting in the best interests of the child.
+- Providing continuing support to a child about whom there have been concerns, who leaves the school, by ensuring that appropriate information is forwarded, under confidential cover to the child's new school. - Provide opportunity for the child's wishes or feelings to be taken into account when determining the action taken, though always acting in the best interests of the child.
 Systems are in place to allow for this through discussion with the child. - Offer opportunities for all children to access a curriculum that includes safeguarding, including online safety awareness.